Educators

 Exploring Climate Change Through AI and Engineering Research

-Teachers and students are invited to collaborate with Dr. Edgar Lobaton, a distinguished electrical engineer recognized with numerous teaching awards, and his cutting-edge research team.
+The NC State College of Engineering offers teachers a hands-on Summer 2026 research experience focused on exploring climate change through Artificial Intelligence (AI) and engineering.
+From June 22 to July 20, 2026, participants will work alongside students, researchers, and award-winning faculty member Dr. Edgar Lobaton, a distinguished electrical engineer recognized with numerous teaching awards, and his cutting-edge research team.
 Together, they will explore how Artificial Intelligence (AI) is transforming the way scientists study climate change.

 Participants will become part of the research team, contributing to the development of a K–12 accessible robotic imaging device.
 Using state-of-the-art AI tools, this project will launch a citizen science program that empowers students and educators to advance real-world research findings.